andytluminosity/WebSort-Downloads/README.md

 ## Known Issues / Troubleshooting

-- [ ] My download is being sorted into the wrong folder / My current website is not being detected
+- [ ] My download is being sorted into the wrong folder / My current website is not being correctly detected
 	- There is a slight delay when detecting the current website you are on.
 It is recommended to wait for around 1 or 2 seconds after visiting a new website to download a file.
  	You can always check which website is being detected using the `Detected Website:` label on the GUI

+- [ ] My current website is not being detected at all
+	- Remove and re-add the Chrome extension (see **Usage** for instructions on re-adding the extension)
 ## Contributors
 - [andytluminosity](https://github.com/andytluminosity) - Main Programming
 - [Raymo111](https://github.com/Raymo111/kahoot-answer-bot) - Instructions to install Python 3.9